tedelman91/BlogPOC/README.md

 Navigate to root Directory and execute following command in terminal: jekyll build

-Then use: jekyll serve
+Then execute: jekyll serve

-Open chrome then navigate to: 127.0.0.1:4000
+Open chrome and navigate to: 127.0.0.1:4000